karnking/karnking/README.md

 👨‍💻 All of my projects are available at https://karnking.github.io/

-💬 Ask me about React, Redux, Next.js, TypeScrupt, Javascript, HTML, CSS!
+💬 Ask me about React, Redux, Next.js, TypeScript, Javascript, HTML, CSS!

 📫 To reach me karankotai9183@gmail.com